sushantmahajan85/frontshare_dev/README.md

 > I don't want to rely on any external third-party dependencies or repositories to solve things.
 Everything **MUST** be internal.

 > The Falcon dashboard template provided **MUST** be used.
 No workaround.
-Template files in https://github.com/Zatacka/FrontShare/tree/main/Falcon%20Dashboard%20Template%20Files
+Template files in [Falcon Dashboard Template Files](https://github.com/Zatacka/FrontShare/tree/main/Falcon%20Dashboard%20Template%20Files)